technology-toolbox/website/content/blog/jjameson/2008/04/01/tfs-lite-for-wss-v2.md

 ---
-title: "\"TFS Lite\" for WSS v2"
+title: '"TFS Lite" for WSS v2'
 date: 2008-04-01T07:02:00-06:00
 description:
-  "[Update (2008-04-07): \"TFS Lite\" for WSS v3 is now available.]
-For almost as long as I can remember (okay, not really that long -- but at least as far back as 2003), I've been using SharePoint lists as a bug tracking tool on almost all of the customer..."
+  '[Update (2008-04-07): "TFS Lite" for WSS v3 is now available.]
+For almost as long as I can remember (okay, not really that long -- but at least as far back as 2003), I''ve been using SharePoint lists as a bug tracking tool on almost all of the customer...'
 aliases:
   [
     "/blog/jjameson/archive/2008/03/31/tfs-lite-for-wss-v2.aspx",